Edit Content

 Energy That Blows: The Potential of Wind Farms in Poland

-According to a report by the Polish Wind Energy Association (PWEA), Poland has the potential to install more than 50 GW of onshore and offshore wind capacity by 2050.
-This means that wind could cover more than 40% of the country’s electricity needs.
+According to a report by the Polish Wind Energy Association (PWEA), Poland has the potential to install over 50 GW of wind power onshore and offshore by 2050.
+This means that wind could cover over 40% of the country’s electricity demand.
 Currently, Poland has around 6 GW of onshore wind capacity and plans to build another 11 GW offshore by 2030.
-This makes Poland one of the leaders in the region in terms of wind energy development.
+This makes Poland one of the leaders in wind energy development in the region.

-Wind farms are therefore an important part of Poland’s RES build-up, which aims to increase the share of renewable energy to 23% by 2030 and to 50% by 2050.
-To achieve this, however, appropriate policy and regulation is needed to support investment and public acceptance of wind farms.
-Some of the challenges faced by the industry are legal restrictions, bureaucracy, public resistance and lack of grid infrastructure.
-Therefore, dialogue and cooperation between all stakeholders, including government, local authorities, investors, operators, NGOs and residents, is necessary.
-Only in this way can the full potential of wind energy be realised.
+Wind farms are therefore an important element in building renewable energy sources (RES) in Poland, with the goal to increase the share of renewable energy to 23% by 2030 and to 50% by 2050.
+To achieve this, appropriate policy and regulation are needed to support investment and social acceptance of wind farms.
+Some of the challenges facing the industry include legal restrictions, bureaucracy, social resistance, and lack of grid infrastructure.

 Skip to content